bcgov/digital-trust-toolkit/credentials/credential-bc-natural-gas-title.md

 ## 1.7.
 Scope

 This governance framework (GF) covers the BC Petroleum and Natural Gas Title Credential.
+Each section of the PNG outlines the authority and legislative process for each.

 ## 1.8.
 Objectives
 TBD